CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

-where $\alpha$ denotes the decay coefficient, usually chosen to be 1/2, inducing the decaying structure, and $\text{Upsample}(x)$ denotes upsample $x$ to length $l$.
+where $\alpha$ denotes the decay coefficient, usually chosen to be 0.5, which induces the decaying structure, and $\text{Upsample}(x)$ denotes upsampling $x$ to length $l$.
 We also introduce the normalization constant $Z$ to ensure that the convolution operation does not change the scale of the input.

 \textit{Sliding Window Attention Layer}.
-We included a sliding window attention (SWA) layer to capture fine-grained local temporal dependencies.
-We apply a small fixed-length window, allowing the model to directly access the content within the context of the window through an attention mechanism by sliding it across the entire sequence, thereby addressing previous models' neglect of intra-patch temporal information.
-Furthermore, SWA maintains linear computational complexity to ensure training speed remains largely unaffected.
+We included a sliding window attention (SWA) layer \citep{liu2021swin} to capture fine-grained local temporal dependencies.
+Specifically, a small fixed-length window is applied along the temporal dimension, allowing the model to directly attend to local contextual information within each window.
+By restricting attention to local regions, SWA effectively captures intra-patch temporal dynamics that are overlooked by previous models.
+Furthermore, under a fixed window size, SWA reduces the quadratic complexity of global self-attention to linear complexity, enabling efficient training.

-At the end of the EEGSSM block, we use a gating mechanism to control the output of the block.
-We employ a gated unit similar to Wavenet \cite{obeid2016temple}, which can suppress useless or irrelevant features and help stabilize training in deep networks.
+\textit{Gate Mechanism}. we use a gating mechanism to control the output of the block.
+We employ a gated unit similar to Wavenet \citep{obeid2016temple}, which can suppress useless or irrelevant features and help stabilize training in deep networks.
 We concatenate the global features output $y_{sg}$ by the SGConv layer with the local features output $y_{swa}$ by SWA and feed them into a gated unit:

-where $tanh(\cdot)$ and $\sigma(\cdot)$ are the tanh function and sigmoid function, $\odot$ denotes an element-wise multiplication operator, $W_f$ and $W_g$ are learnable convolution filters. $y_1$ becomes the input to the next block, while $y_2$ will be aggregated to the output of SSM blocks through a skip connection.
+where $tanh(\cdot)$ and $\sigma(\cdot)$ are tanh function and sigmoid function, $\odot$ denotes an element-wise multiplication operator, $W_f$ and $W_g$ are learnable convolution filters. $y_1$ becomes the input to the next block, while $y_2$ will be aggregated to the output of SSM blocks through a skip connection.

-\textbf{Pre-Training Objective} To help the EEGSSM model learn general EEG representations, we use a Masked Autoencoder (MAE) for self-supervised pre-training.
-For a patched sample $X = \{ x_{i} \mid i \in [1, 2, \ldots, C]\}$, we randomly generate a mask $\mathcal{M} = \{ m_{i} \mid i \in [1, 2, \ldots, C]\}$ from a Bernoulli distribution of $r$ proportion, where $m_{ij}\in \{0,1\}$.
-We reconstruct the token indices of masked EEG patches from the TFDual-Tokenizer by cross-entropy loss.
-Let $y_i$ denote the output of the EEGSSM block, the probability that the EEG signal matches the corresponding token $v_i$ in the codebooks:
+\paragraph{Pre-Training Objective} To help the \textsc{EEGSSM} model learn general EEG representations, we use a Masked Autoencoder (MAE) for self-supervised pre-training.
+For a patched sample $X = \{ x_{i} \mid i \in [1, 2, \ldots, C]\}$, we randomly generate a mask $\mathcal{M} = \{ m_{i} \mid i \in [1, 2, \ldots, C]\}$ from a Bernoulli distribution of $r$ proportion, where $m_{i}\in \{0,1\}$.
+We reconstruct the token indices of masked EEG patches from the \textsc{TFDual-Tokenizer} by cross-entropy loss.
+Let $y_i$ denotes the output of the \textsc{EEGSSM} block, the probability that the EEG signal matches the corresponding token $v_{i}$ in the codebooks:

 Suppose the size of the pre-training set is $N$, the final cross-entropy loss is: